Collaborative Research and Training Experience Program

 See the Policy and Guidelines on the Assessment of Contributions to Research and Training.

 - the quality and impact of team members’ past contributions on their respective areas of research;

 - the complementarity of the expertise of the members of the group to deliver on the collaborative research (including evidence of how they will work collaboratively) and training goals proposed;

-- the quality and extent of past contributions to the training of highly qualified personnel; and
+- the quality and extent of past contributions to the training of HQP;

-- if applicable, the role of co-applicants currently holding or participating in an on-going CREATE grant relative to their role in the proposed CREATE initiative.
+- If applicable, a description of the role of co-applicants currently holding or participating in an on-going CREATE grant relative to their role in the proposed CREATE initiative.

 - the appropriateness of the proposed management structure, including the composition, the role and the responsibilities of the Program Committee;

 - the reliability of the project management plans for the implementation of the training program and for the evaluation of the program's performance against stated objectives;